-Credit Recovery

-Rosemont offers a supervised online, on-campus credit recovery program during 0 and 7th period.
-All referrals for the credit recovery program will be initiated/approved by the student's counselor.
-Online credit recovery classes are only open to students who have attempted and failed a full semester class and are not available during the same semester that they are taking (or have taken) the traditional class.
-Students may not transfer out of a class before final grades and enroll in the same class through the online credit recovery program.
+Social Promotion Policy Credit Recovery At Rosemont, students are not promoted by age or Rosemont offers a supervised online, on-campus time spent in high school.
+Students must earn credit recovery program during 0 and 7 th period.
+All credits in order to make good progress toward referrals for the credit recovery program will be graduation.
+The following indicate each grade level initiated/approved by the student's counselor. and how many credits students should have to be Online credit recovery classes are only open to on track toward graduation: students who have attempted and failed a full 9 th 60 credits at the end of the year semester class and are not available during the same 10^{th} 120 credits at the end of the year semester that they are taking (or have taken) the 11 th 180 credits at the end of the year traditional class.
+Students may not transfer out of a 12 th 225 credits required for graduation class before final grades and enroll in the same class through the online credit recovery program.
 Attendance is mandatory.
 Students may be removed from the course for non-attendance.
 For more information on credit recovery, please contact your counselor.